Limiting Result Sets by Using TABLESAMPLE

 A. Selecting a percentage of rows

-Person.Contact table contains 19,972 rows.
-The following example returns approximately 10 percent of the rows.
+The Person.Person table contains 19,972 rows.
+The following statement returns approximately 10 percent of the rows.
 The number of rows returned usually changes every time that the statement is executed.

-USE AdventureWorks ; GO SELECT FirstName, LastName FROM Person.Contact TABLESAMPLE (10 PERCENT) ;
+USE AdventureWorks2008R2 ; GO SELECT FirstName, LastName FROM Person.Person TABLESAMPLE (10 PERCENT) ;

 B. Selecting a percentage of rows with a seed value